fisk/fisked/README.md

   - paste after with p and before cursor with P
   - go to beginning of file with G and end of file with gg
   - navigate to the beginning of the line with 0 and end of line with $
+  - navigate to the next character X with fX, same backwards with F instead of f
+  - repeat any navigation related command by putting a number prefix first, e.g. 200j to go down 200 lines or 10fK to find the 10th instance of 'K'

 * Visual mode
   - select text with basic navigations